Outdated, corrupt system was defeated on historic day of July 25, 2018: Shibli | Associated Press Of Pakistan

 ISLAMABAD, Jul 25 (APP):Minister for Information and Broadcasting Senator Shibli Faraz on Saturday said July 25, 2018 was a historic day in the country’s democratic history as on that day the people of Pakistan, including the PTI workers joined hands to lay the foundation of a new thought process.

-An outdated, privileged and corrupt system based on nepotism and favouritism was defeated in the general election on that day, he said while talking to the media.
+An outdated, privileged and corrupt system based on nepotism and favoritism was defeated in the general election on that day, he said while talking to the media.

 The minister said the founders of the outdated system had only pursued their personal interests by ruining the national institutions and economy.
 When the Pakistan Tehreek-e-Insaf (PTI) came to power, the country was mired in the debt trap, and was facing serious economic difficulties and challenges.